Swin Cash

-Swintayla Marie "Swin" Cash Canal (born September 22, 1979) is an American former professional basketball player who played professionally for 15 seasons in the Women's National Basketball Association (WNBA).
-She currently serves as vice president of basketball operations and team development for the New Orleans Pelicans.
-A prolific scorer and rebounder, as well as a capable ball handler and defender, she helped lead the University of Connecticut women's basketball team to national titles in 2000 and 2002.
-In her second WNBA season, she led the Detroit Shock to their first ever WNBA title.
-In 2015, she was named a studio analyst for MSG Networks covering the New York Knicks pre-games and post-games as well as the weekly coaches show.
-In 2017, Cash was named the Director of franchise development for the New York Liberty.
-Cash was inducted into the Naismith Memorial Basketball Hall of Fame on September 9, 2022.
+Swintayla Marie Cash Canal (born September 22, 1979) is an American former professional basketball player.
+She played in college for the University of Connecticut and professionally for 15 years in the Women's National Basketball Association (WNBA) and overseas leagues.

+A prolific scorer and rebounder, as well as a capable ball handler and defender, she helped lead the UConn Huskies to national titles in 2000 and 2002.
+She was drafted second overall in the 2002 WNBA draft by the Detroit Shock, and helped lead the team to championships in 2003 and 2006.
+She won a third championship with the Seattle Storm in 2010, and also played for the Chicago Sky and New York Liberty before retiring in 2016.
+She was named a WNBA All-Star four times and won the All-Star Game MVP award twice.

+In 2015, she was named a studio analyst for MSG Networks covering the New York Knicks pre-game, post-game, and weekly coaches shows.
+In 2017, she was named the director of franchise development for the New York Liberty.
+She was inducted into the Naismith Memorial Basketball Hall of Fame on September 9, 2022.

-Cash is one of 11 women to receive an Olympic gold medal, an NCAA Championship, a Fiba World cup gold and a WNBA Championship.
+Cash is one of 11 women to receive an Olympic gold medal, an NCAA Championship, a FIBA World Cup, and a WNBA Championship.

 Personal life

 Cash was born in the Pittsburgh suburb of McKeesport and raised by her mother, Cynthia.
 She has two brothers named Stephen and Kevin Menifee and one sister, Angelique Menifee.
 She holds basketball camps and clinics under her company, Swin Cash Enterprise LLC, and is involved in charity events through the WNBA.
 Cash married longtime boyfriend Steve Canal in Atlanta, Georgia.
+On July 9, 2025, Cash became an honorary member of Delta Sigma Theta sorority.

 High school

 Cash attended McKeesport Area High School in McKeesport, where she participated in many activities.
-She "tried her hands at" baseball, track, and cheerleading, but her true passion was entertainment, which she expressed in school plays and drama class.
+She tried baseball, track and cheerleading.
+She was also in school plays.
 Cash is best known for her basketball skills, which earned her a place on the national WBCA All-American team.
 She participated in the WBCA High School All-America Game where she scored fourteen points, and earned MVP honors.